-- to study for the doctoral exam - to write a dissertation - to acquire the minimum overall hours needed for the degree, including both coursecredit hours and non-course credit hours - to register for one credit hour during the year prior to planned graduation in order to maintain active status (this applies only to students who are no longer attending full time)
+- to study for the doctoral exam - to write a dissertation - to acquire the minimum overall hours, including both course-credit hours and non-course credit hours, needed for the degree (30 for MA students and 60 for PhD students). - to register for one credit hour during the year of planned graduation in order to maintain active status (this applies only to students who are no longer attending full time)

 It is also possible for both MA and PhD students to sign up for research hours in order to compensate for degree-related work that does not carry graduate credit.
-For example, research hours would be appropriate if a student were to come into the program with a thin literature background and needed to audit undergraduate courses.